 Free Online Programs

-The Urban Computing Skills Lab (UCSL) is being redesigned and will not be available for Fall 2018.
-In the meantime, we highly recommend taking a free online course to augment your technical skills or prepare for the program.
-We suggest the following:
+We highly recommend taking a free online course to augment your technical skills or prepare for the program.
+We suggest one of the following:

 - Intro to Data Analysis